archi-verma2004/delta-demo/README.md

 # delta-demo
-This repo is about gitub
+This repo is about gitub.